dummylabs/thewatchman/README.md

 Option | Description | Default
 ------------ | ------------- | -------------
-Notification action | Home assistant notification action to send report via, e.g. `notify.telegram`. | `None` Notification action data | A json object with additional notification action parameters.
-See [example](https://github.com/dummylabs/thewatchman#send-report-via-telegram-bot) below.  | `None`
-Included folders | Comma-separated list of folders to scan for entities and actions recursively. | `/config` Custom header for the report | Custom header for watchman report. | `"-== Watchman Report ==-"` Report location | Report location and filename. | `"/config/watchman_report.txt"` Ignored entities and actions | Comma-separated list of items to ignore.
+Folders to watch | Comma-separated list of folders to scan for entities and actions recursively. | `/config` Ignored entities and actions | Comma-separated list of items to ignore.
 The entity/action will be excluded from the report if their name matches a rule from the ignore list.
 Wildcards are supported, see [example](https://github.com/dummylabs/thewatchman?tab=readme-ov-file#ignored-entities-and-actions-formely-known-as-services-option-example) below. | `None`
-Ignored entity states | Comma-separated list of entity states which should be excluded from the report.
-Possible values are: `missing`, `unavailable`, `unknown`. | `None`
-Message chunk size | Maximum message size in bytes.
-Some notification actions, e.g., Telegram, refuse to deliver a message if its size is greater than some internal limit.
-If report text size exceeds `chunk_size`, the report will be sent in several subsequent notifications. `0` value will disable chunking. | `3500`
-Ignored files | Comma-separated list of files and folders to ignore.
+Exclude entity states | Select which states will be excluded from the report | `None` Ignored files | Comma-separated list of files and folders to ignore.
 Wildcards are supported, see [example](https://github.com/dummylabs/thewatchman#ignored-files-option-example) below.
 Takes precedence over *Included folders* option.| `None`
-Report's column width | Report's columns width.
-The list of column widths for the table version of the report. | `30, 7, 60` Startup delay | By default, watchman's sensors are updated by `homeassistant_started` event.
+Startup delay | By default, watchman's sensors are updated by `homeassistant_started` event.
 Some integrations may require extra time for intiialization so that their entities/actions may not yet be ready during watchman check.
 This is especially true for single-board computers like Raspberry PI.
 This option allows to postpone startup sensors update for certain amount of seconds. | `0`
-Add friendly names | Add friendly name of the entity to the report whenever possible. | `False` Parse dashboards UI | Parse Dashboards UI (ex-Lovelace) configuration data stored in `.storage` folder besides of yaml configuration. | `False`
+Parse UI controlled dsahboards | Parse Dashboards UI (ex-Lovelace) configuration data stored in `.storage` folder besides of yaml configuration. | `False`
+Report location | Report location and filename. | `"/config/watchman_report.txt"`
+Custom header for the report | Custom header for watchman report. | `"-== Watchman Report ==-"` Report's column width | Report's columns width.
+The list of column widths for the table version of the report. | `30, 7, 60` Add friendly names | Add friendly name of the entity to the report whenever possible. | `False`

 ### Ignored files option example
 * Ignore a file: `*/automations.yaml`